etogus/capture-esp32-output/README.md

 - `port`: Set this to match your device's COM port
 - `baudrate`: Adjust if your device uses a different baud rate

-## Output Format

-Each CSV file contains a single column named 'Binary', where each row is a binary string captured from the serial output.

 ## Note

 This script is designed to work with a specific output format.
 Ensure your device outputs data in the expected format:<br>